pokt-network/smt/docs/MerkleSumTree.md

 #### Binary Sum Digests

-The following diagram shows the structure of the digests of the nodes within the tree in a simplified manner, again none of the nodes have a `sum` field, but for visualisation purposes the sum is included in all nodes with the exception of the leaf nodes where the sum is shown as part of its value.
+The following diagram shows the structure of the digests of the nodes within the trie in a simplified manner, again none of the nodes have a `sum` field, but for visualisation purposes the sum is included in all nodes with the exception of the leaf nodes where the sum is shown as part of its value.